 Thumm A, Riddell M. 2017.
 Resin defect detection in appearance lumber using 2D NIR spectroscopy.
 European Journal of Wood and Wood Products, 1-8.

 Watt MS, Kimberley MO, Dash J, Harrison D. 2017.
 Spatial prediction of optimal final stand density for even age plantation forests using productivity indices.
 Canadian Journal of Forest Research 47, 527-535.

-Yongjun L, Suontama M, Burdon R, Dungey H. April 2017 accepted.
+Yongjun L, Suontama M, Burdon R, Dungey H. 2017.
 Genotype by environment interactions in forest tree breeding: review of methodology 1 and perspectives on research and application.
 Tree Genetics and Genomes 13 (3).

 Dash JP, Watt MS, Bhandari S, Watt P. 2016.
 Characterising Stand Structure using combinations of airborne laser scanning data, RapidEye satellite imagery and environmental data.
 Forestry 89(2).

 Hölbling D, Betts H, Spiekermann R, Phillips C. 2016.
 Identifying spatio-temporal landslide hotspots by analyzing historical and recent aerial photography.
 Geosciences 2016, 6, 48; doi:10.3390/geosciences6040048

 Legg M, Bradley S. 2016.
 Measurement of Stiffness of Standing Trees and Felled Logs using Acoustics: A Review.
 The Journal of the Acoustic Society of America, 139, 588-604.

 McLean JP, Moore JR, Gardiner BA, Lee SJ, Mochan SJ, Jarvis MC.
 2016.
 Variation of radial wood properties from genetically improved Sitka spruce growing in the UK.
 Forestry 89 (2):109-116. doi:10.1093/forestry/cpv035.